May 5, 2018; revised August 22, 2019; November 17, 2019; September 15, 2020

 - Pubbangama (pubba + anga) means what comes first.
 The first line (in both verses) says the mind creates all dhammā that give rise to everything in this world.
 The second line says, everything is prepared (settā) and is a manifestation of the mind (manōmayā).

 - The mind creates those Dhammā with thoughts (saṅkhāra.)
-That requires a lengthy explanation: “Worldview of the Buddha.”
+That requires a lengthy explanation that can go to profound levels: “Buddha Dhamma – A Scientific Approach” and “Worldview of the Buddha.”

 2. Depending on whether one speaks (bhāsati) and acts (karōti) with a defiled (padutta) or a pleasant (pasanna) mind, those dhammā that are generated by the mind lead to (tatō nam) suffering (dukkhamanvēti), or happiness (sukhamanvēti).